jfredett/sortah/README.md

 declare it, simply declare a router without a name.
 Ex:

     router :spam_filter, :lenses => [:spam_value] do
-      if email.spam_value < 10
+      send_to :ham if email.spam_value < 10
-        send_to :ham
-      else
       send_to :spam
     end
-    end

     router :root, :lenses => [:word_count] do
-      if email.word_count > 100
+      send_to :tldr if email.word_count > 100
-        send_to :tldr
-      else
       send_to :spam_filter
     end
-    end

 `send_to` will first search for a destination with the given name, if it cannot find one, it will send it search for the corresponding router.
+It also acts as `return` -- halting execution of the block when it is called.
+This is implemented via an exception, which means it _may_ cause performance issues on things like the JVM, YMMV.

 when defining a root router with lenses, you must specify ":root" as the title.